-- If the specified viewId does not start with a "/", throw IllegalArgumentException. - If prefix mapping (such as "/faces/\") is used for FacesServlet, prepend the context path of the current application, and the specified prefix, to the specified viewId and return the completed value.
-For example "/cardemo/faces/chooseLocale.jsp". - If suffix mapping (such as "\.faces") is used for FacesServlet, the following algorithm must be followed to derive the result.
+- If such mapping is found remove the "" character from that mapping, take that as the new mapping and continue with evaluating this mapping as specified below for "if prefix mapping [...] is used" and for "if suffix mapping [...] is used - ? - If prefix mapping (such as "/faces/") is used for FacesServlet, prepend the context path of the current application, and the specified prefix, to the specified viewId and return the completed value.
+For example "/cardemo/faces/chooseLocale.jsp". - If suffix mapping (such as ".faces") is used for FacesServlet, the following algorithm must be followed to derive the result.

-If the argument viewId has no extension, the result is contextPath + viewId + mapping, where contextPath is the context path of the current application, viewId is the argument viewId and mapping is the value of the mapping (such as "\.faces").
+If the argument viewId has no extension, the result is contextPath + viewId + mapping, where contextPath is the context path of the current application, viewId is the argument viewId and mapping is the value of the mapping (such as ".faces").